Resource pools offer a versatile mechanism that can be applied to many administrative scenarios.

 Set user expectations.

 For example, the fair share scheduler optimizes CPU utilization.
-The response times for a machine that is running only one application can be misleadingly fast.
+The response times for a system that is running only one application can be misleadingly fast.
 Users will not see these response times with multiple applications loaded.
 By using separate pools for each application, you can place a ceiling on the number of CPUs available to each application before you deploy all applications.

 Partition a server that supports large user populations.
 Server partitioning provides an isolation mechanism that leads to a more predictable per-user response.